 What Is Oral Surgery?

 Oral surgery is a specific type of surgery that fixes problems with your teeth or mouth.
 A qualified, trained surgeon and his or her assistants will perform the surgery.
-Keep in mind that a dentist must earn specific certifications and qualifications in order to perform the operation.
+Keep in mind that a dentist must earn specific certifications and qualifications to perform the operation.

 For more significant operations, like certain types of tooth extractions or repair work, you may receive IV sedation or general anesthesia.
 This will result in some form of unconsciousness and the feeling of being “put to sleep.”
 This may require that you spend some time, usually no more than a day, recovering from a procedure.